 Carnivorous or Protocarnivorous?

 The theory that Teasels might have carnivorous tendencies has been around a long time.
 The idea was first suggested by Francis Darwin, botanist son of the famous naturalist and carnivorous plant-lover Charles Darwin.
-Might Teasels be getting some benefit from dead insects drowned in its water cup?
-Or do the cups simply prevent the advance of insects crawling up the stem?
+Might the Teasel get some benefit from dead insects drowned in its water cup?
+Or does the cup simply prevent the advance of insects crawling up the stem?

 Scientists have taken a while to conduct illuminating experiments on the plant’s behaviour.
 Scientific experiments need repeatable results before reaching a definitive conclusion.
 It was thought that the plant might gain additional nitrogen and phosphorous.
 Papers seem to suggest that Teasel seeds, rather than the plant’s own growth, gain the greater benefit.